Win a ticket for the Do iOS Conference in Amsterdam Join here.

 }

-The date in this example is defined with the following format: yyyy-MM-dd'T'HH:mm:ss.
+The date in this example is defined in the following format: yyyy-MM-dd'T'HH:mm:ss.
 We need to create a custom DateFormatter with this format and apply this to our decoder by setting the dateDecodingStrategy to formatted:

 struct BlogPost: Decodable {